VDI Infrastructure: Citrix vs. VMware

 The Final Verdict

-Choosing between these two solutions always comes down to what's most important to your business.
-Citrix was the first-to-market in the application virtualization space and for many is considered the tried-and-true application virtualization solution.
-With this, comes years of development which has afforded Citrix with a plethora of configuration options that will most certainly meet whatever need you come across.
-When they decided to take on desktop virtualization, those years of experience transitioned well as Citrix Virtual Desktops are a robust solution that can certainly meet any need you throw at it.
+With this comes years of development, which has afforded Citrix a plethora of configuration options that will most certainly meet your needs.
+When they decided to take on desktop virtualization, those years of experience transitioned well.
+Citrix Virtual Desktops is a robust solution that can certainly meet any need you throw at it.

 delivered to your inbox.